-There are large differences between being furloughed and being laid off.
-Much of the time, furloughed workers are still technically employees of the company; they are just removed from the payroll as their work hours are temporarily eliminated (frozen).
+There’s a big difference between getting furloughed and being laid off.
+Usually, furloughed workers are still employees of the company, but are removed from the payroll as their work hours are temporarily eliminated (frozen).
 Most of the time, furloughed workers retain their employment rights, benefits, seniority and status within their position.

 Layoffs, in and of themselves, should be communicated to the employee as a permanent departure from the company.
 If circumstances change, you can always contact them and explain your reasons for inviting them back.
-Never promise future employment to anyone, however, since you cannot predict the future and, more importantly, a verbal promise of employment may be considered a contract for employment in legal circles.
+Never promise future employment to anyone, however, since you cannot predict the future.
+More importantly, a verbal promise of employment may be considered a contract for employment in legal circles.

-There are specific avenues you should take when communicating with the employees you are laying off as well as the rest of the company.
-Impact Group nicely outlines the three parts of successful communication for managing layoffs:
+There are specific avenues you should take when communicating with the employees you are laying off, as well as when informing the rest of the company.

 Being laid off is never a pleasant experience, and all employers should be mindful, sensitive and patient throughout the process.
 Anyone in your company who will be delivering the news to laid-off employees needs to know what to include in the notification meeting and how to say it clearly and compassionately.

-You, your HR representative or the employee’s manager should address these five areas in the notification meeting with the employee:
+You, your human resources representative or the employee’s manager should address these five areas in the notification meeting with the employee:

-Follow up the initial announcement with a detailed email to all employees that reinforce what was shared in the meeting.
-Team leaders, managers and supervisors should also pull their teams together to check in, ask if there are any questions, remind the team to practice self-care, and so on.
-Survivor’s guilt in the wake of layoffs is a real phenomenon that should not be ignored.
+Follow up the initial announcement with a detailed email to all employees that reinforces what was shared in the meeting.
+Team leaders, managers and supervisors should pull their teams together to check in, ask if there are any questions, and remind the team to practice self-care.
+Survivor’s guilt in the wake of layoffs is a real phenomenon that you shouldn’t ignore.
 Managers should acknowledge this and, if your company offers it, remind their team of your employee assistance program (EAP) services.